 - Business Development Expertise

 - Global Business Experience

-- · Corporate Governance Experience
+- Corporate Governance Experience

-Mr. Golden's qualifications to serve on the Board include his leadership, international and industry experience as Senior Partner and Global Co-Chair of Mergers and Acquisitions at Davis Polk; leading Davis Polk teams in private and governmental litigation; representing large multinational companies in corporate governance matters and acquisition-related transactions; counseling multinational companies on antitrust matters; his prior service as a member of his firm's Management Committee; and his current service as Chairman of the Board of Trustees of Rensselaer Polytechnic Institute.
-Mr. Golden moved to Senior Counsel at his law firm in January 2020.
+Mr. Golden's qualifications to serve on the Board include his leadership, international and industry experience as a former Senior Partner, Global Co-Chair of Mergers and Acquisitions and Head of the Antitrust Practice at Davis Polk; leading Davis Polk teams in private and governmental litigation; representing large multinational companies in corporate governance matters and acquisition-related transactions; counseling multinational companies on antitrust matters; his prior service as a member of his firm's Management Committee; and his former service as a member of the Board of Trustees of Rensselaer Polytechnic Institute from 2005 through 2022, and Chairman of the Rensselaer Board from 2017 through 2022.
+Mr. Golden moved to Senior Counsel at his law firm in January 2020 and became Emeritus Trustee of Rensselaer in January 2023.